-On 13 September 2017, Asia Globe Investments Limited ("Asia Globe"), a wholly-owned subsidiary of the Company, entered into a sale and purchase agreement with an independent third party (the "SG Acquisition Vendor"), pursuant to which Asia Globe agreed to purchase and the SG Acquisition Vendor agreed to sell the entire issued share capital of South Data Communication Pte.
+On 13 September 2017, Asia Globe Investments Limited ("Asia Globe"), a wholly-owned subsidiary of the Company, entered into a sale and purchase agreement with an independent third party vendor, pursuant to which Asia Globe agreed to purchase and the vendor agreed to sell the entire issued share capital of South Data Communication Pte.
 Ltd. ("South Data") (the "Singapore Acquisition") at a total consideration of HK\$6,000,000, which is to be satisfied by the payment of cash consideration at the completion date of the Singapore Acquisition.
 South Data is a company incorporated in Singapore with limited liability and is principally engaged in the provision of telecommunications services and distribution business in Singapore.
-The goodwill of approximately HK\$5,942,000 arising from the acquisition was attributable to the synergy from the established distribution network and sales channels of South Data to penetrate into Singapore market through the distribution of the Group's mobile and data top-up e-vouchers.

-The total consideration for acquiring the entire equity interests in South Data, amounting to HK\$6,000,000, comprised cash and contingent consideration receivables from the SG Acquisition Vendor in 2021 (if applicable) depending upon the fulfilment of certain pre-determined conditions.
-No contingent consideration receivables was recognised as a financial asset as at 31 December 2018 and 2019.
+The total consideration for acquiring the entire equity interests in South Data, amounting to HK\$6,000,000, comprised cash and contingent consideration receivables from the vendor in 2021 (if applicable) depending upon the fulfillment of certain pre-determined conditions.
+No contingent consideration receivable was recognised as a financial asset at 31 December 2020 and 2021.